MOQA-01/Breast_Cancer_Detection_Using_U-Net/README.md

 3. [Download the dataset](https://www.kaggle.com/datasets/moqa01/dataset-busi-with-gt) and place it in the /data directory.

 ## Usage<br>
-1. Open the Jupyter Notebook:
+1. Open the Jupyter Notebook:<br>
-jupyter notebook Breast_cancer-segmentation.ipynb
+Breast_cancer-segmentation.ipynb

 2. Run the notebook to:<br>
 	•	Load and preprocess the dataset.<br>